inspec/inspec-aws/docs/resources/aws_waf_rules.md

 # aws_waf_rules

-Use the `aws_waf_rules` InSpec audit resource to test the properties of the plural resource of AWS WAF Rule.
+Use the `aws_waf_rules` Chef InSpec audit resource to test the properties of multiple AWS WAF (web application firewall) rules.

 ## Syntax

-Ensure that web acl exists.
+Ensure that a WAF rule exists.

     describe aws_waf_rules do
       it { should exist }